RazorBackRoar/czkawka-macos-guide/README.md

 ## ⚙️ Installation

+> **Note:** All installation commands use `2>/dev/null` to suppress harmless GTK4 framework warnings that can appear in the terminal.
+This doesn't hide actual errors - if the installation fails, you'll still see the error message.

 After choosing your build from the lists above, use one of the following methods.
 The automated terminal method is recommended.

 ### Automated Installation via Terminal (Recommended)